 (written February 2021)

-Introducing myself as the founder and voice of bareLUXE Skincare - Heather Smith.
+Introducing myself as the founder and voice of bareLUXE™ Skincare - Heather Smith.

 Necessity is the mother of invention.
 In my case, motherhood was the invention of necessity!

 My first boy has sensitive skin and reading labels became a full-time job.
 For a long time, the ONLY thing that would heal his eczema was petroleum jelly.
-My doctor brain knew it was fine, but my mommy brain believed there had to be a different option.
+My doctor-brain knew it was fine, but my mom-brain believed there had to be a different option.
 I ended up making homemade solutions for both his skin and my own nipple ointment.
 His rashes resolved.

 One year after my second boy, I wanted to get back on track - skin, hair, nails, wardrobe!
 A whole new me...
 But then the world changed.

 Being an ICU doctor during this pandemic is something I cannot really describe, but self-care and channeling my emotions have become necessary to function and survive.
-Artistic pursuits have always helped me cope.
-With my first bout of postpartum depression and anxiety, I learned how to sew and quilt.
-With my second, I took up baby wearing using beautiful handwoven wraps.
-I've always had a love for green beauty products, I think I search for simplicity in a world that is anything but.
+Artistic pursuits have always helped me cope - I think I search for simplicity in a world that is anything but.

 Clean Beauty and Green Living

-I spent a lot of time researching carrier oils and DIY recipes for face oils that could target specific concerns.
+I spent a lot of time researching face oils that could target specific concerns.
 I finalized about 6 different mixtures, each with a specific skincare goal.
 Trying different ratios and blends kept me very busy when I needed to get my mind off of COVID and the ICU and the stress.
 However, carrier oils aren't particularly potent and I wasn't sure my creations were having any real effect on my skin.
-That's when I started to experiment with extracts and more active phytochemicals, which I now refer to as performance botanicals
+That's when I started to experiment with extracts and more active phytochemicals, which I now refer to as performance botanicals.

 For Christmas 2020, I sent a tester pack of 10 different lip balms to about 15 friends and family members.
 As fun as it was, I was mortified by the number of little plastic containers I had generated.
-I was getting great feedback and nudges to consider selling my products.
-However, I just couldn't bring myself to become "yet another" producer of items in crappy plastic packaging.
+I just couldn't bring myself to become "yet another" producer of items in crappy plastic packaging.
 The only way I'd put my name on something would be for it to be effective, luxurious and not contribute to plastic waste or microplastic contamination.

 On Being A Physician and Skincare Brand Owner

-I have been asked many times lately about how my professional, medical role interacts with my skincare business.
+I've been asked many times about how my professional, medical role interacts with my skincare business.
 I've added this short section to tell you about how I relate my two worlds.

 The line between cosmetics and medicine has been blurred.
-This has largely occurred due to marketing hype and unethical bending of the rules with respect to cosmetics claims by certain brands.
-I refuse to put on my white lab coat and use my training and expertise as a marketing tool to make people think my products are safer or better.
+This has occurred due to marketing hype and unethical bending of the rules with respect to cosmetics claims by certain brands.
+I refuse to put on my white lab coat and use my training and expertise as a marketing tool to make people think my products are safer.

 I've had the opportunity to tell my story and be interviewed in various forums.
 While I don't love the limelight, here are a few links if you want to read more.